-If you see somebody or a group of shooters doing something that you deem unsafe in any way, it is your duty to first try and suggest they stop if what you are seeing is dangerous.
+If you see somebody or a group of shooters doing something that you deem unsafe in any way, try to first suggest they stop if what you are seeing is potentially dangerous.

 This could even require you shout "STOP!
 STOP!
 STOP!"